 Monitoring incoming network traffic

 When you have multiple employees working from home, the need to monitor incoming traffic that travels onto your network is critical.
 Network monitoring solutions observe traffic at every point on a network, ensuring that your business can keep an eye on threats that try to enter your systems.
-This is a crucial step, as your employees are running devices on external networks which may not have the best security or performance and you need protect the network on your end to keep your enterprise safe.
+This is a crucial step, as your employees are running devices on external networks that may not have the best security or performance and you need to protect the network on your end to keep your enterprise safe.